offbeat-bike-trails-in-ladakh

 8. Kargil to Padum via Suru Valley

 The ride from Kargil to Padum takes you through Suru Valley which is green, full of glacial streams and apricot trees.
 The valley is hemmed in by snow-capped peaks and is dominated by the mighty Nun-Kun massif.
 Rangdum Monastery, perched on a hill, is a perfect spiritual stop.
-As you proceed towards Padum, a stunning town surrounded by towering cliffs and a cultural center of the isolated Zanskar region, the road gets tougher, but the journey is worthwhile.
+As you proceed towards Padum, a stunning town surrounded by towering cliffs and a cultural centre of the isolated Zanskar region, the road gets tougher, but the journey is worthwhile.

 • Why?
 This trail takes you through the lush Suru Valley, offering a stark contrast to Ladakh’s barren landscapes.